Zhang-Junsheng/Zhang-Junsheng.github.io/_pages/reading_seminar.md

 layout: page
 permalink: /rs/
 title: Reading Seminars
 description: Fall 2022 under the guidance of Prof. Song Sun, we continue to have a reading seminar on complex geometry.
 We will be meeting Friday at 1pm--4pm (PT time) in 748 Evans Hall.
 This semester we don't have a presecribed topic and participants are free to give talks from their own tastes.
 You can sign up for a talk using this google sheet.
-Song is willing to provide interesting topics and related references, so if you want to find a topic to study and give a talk on the seminar, feel free to reach out to Song for help.
+Song is willing to provide interesting topics and related references, so if you want to find a topic to study and give a talk on the seminar, feel free to reach out to Song for suggestions.
 nav: true
 nav_order: 4
 ---